-STANDARD NURSE PROTOCOL FOR CRADLE CAP
+THIS PAGE INTENTIONALLY LEFT BLANK STANDARD NURSE PROTOCOL FOR CRADLE CAP

-A form of seborrheic dermatitis that most babies show at some time during infancy.
+- DEFINITION A form of seborrheic dermatitis that most babies show at some time during infancy.
 It is a result of excessive discharge from the sebaceous glands, but the cause is not really understood.
-The lesions are usually multiple, discrete, circumscribed oval or nummular patches covered with fine, yellowish, slightly-oily scales on an erythematous base.

-The actual cause is unknown.
+The lesions are usually multiple, discrete, circumscribed oval or nummular patches covered with fine, yellowish, slightly-oily scales on an erythematous base found on the scalp. - ETIOLOGY The actual cause is unknown.

-As described by the parent/care-giver:
+SUBJECTIVE As described by the parent/care-giver:

 - 1. Rash on scalp. - 2.
-Dry, scaly flakes that do not resolve with normal shampooing of the head.

-- 1. Dry, scaly, sometimes greasy flakes on the scalp. - 2.
+Dry, scaly flakes that do not resolve with normal shampooing of the head. - OBJECTIVE 1.
+Dry, scaly, sometimes greasy flakes on the scalp. - 2.
 Running the finger firmly across the scalp surface will loosen the flakes. - 3.
 Thick, yellowish, crusted lesions on the scalp, with scaling. - 4.
 Papules or fissuring behind the ears and on the face. - 5.
 Examine other body areas, seborrheic dermatitis can be focal or spread.
 Other common sites include: forehead, eyebrows, nasolabial folds, neck, axillae, and diaper area.